The Bankrate promise

 With preapproval in hand, you can begin seriously searching for a property that meets your needs.
 When you find a home that has the perfect blend of affordability and livability, be ready to pounce.

-“It’s essential to know what you’re looking for and what is feasible in your price range,” Bardos notes.
-“Spend time examining the housing inventory, and be prepared to move quickly once the house that meets your criteria goes on the market.
+“It’s essential to know what you’re looking for and what is feasible in your price range,” says Katsiaryna Bardos, finance department chair at Fairfield University in Fairfield, Connecticut.
+“Spend time examining the housing inventory, and be prepared to move quickly once the house that meets your criteria goes on the market.”

 Step 8: Submit your loan application